Donald Trump to meet with Kim Jong Un in June

 The highly anticipated meeting between Kim Jong Un and myself will take place in Singapore on June 12th.
 We will both try to make it a very special moment for World Peace!— Donald J. Trump (@realDonaldTrump) May 10, 2018

-The president made the announcement on Twitter days after saying that a time and place had been agreed to.
+The president made the announcement days after saying that a time and place had been agreed to by American and North Korean officials.

 TRENDING NOW: